Symptoms of Eczema on the Face

 Eczema is a condition that makes your skin turn red, scaly, and itchy.
 Your doctor might call it dermatitis.
 It can show up in several places on your body, and different types can cause different symptoms.
-If you have it on your face, it can cause red patches, small bumps, and flaking skin.
-If you scratch too much, your skin can get darker, thicker, and infected.

 Eczema can’t be cured, but it does come and go.
 Several years might pass without a flare-up.
 With the help of your doctor, you can manage and ease your symptoms when you do have them.

 Steroid creams.
 These are a key part of eczema treatment.
 Over-the-counter hydrocortisone cream can help with red, itchy skin.
 Put it on once or twice a day for several weeks.
 If that doesn’t work well enough, you may need a stronger prescription steroid.
 Use it only for a short time, though, because it can thin your skin.
 View a slideshow to learn more about corticosteroids and how they work.

 Calcineurin inhibitors.
 Your doctor may prescribe these instead of a steroid cream.
 These creams and ointments block chemicals that can make your eczema flare.
 They’re used particularly to treat eczema on your face, including your eyelids, neck, and skin folds.
 View a slideshow to see the types of eczema treatment.

 Phototherapy (ultraviolet light therapy).
 This may help if your eczema is moderate to severe and cream medications haven’t worked.
 Keep in mind that using this type of treatment for a long time can raise your odds for skin cancer.
 View a slideshow on the benefits of light therapy.

 Moisturize.
 The best way to keep your skin from drying out is with thick creams (Cetaphil, Eucerin) and ointments (Aquaphor, Vaseline), not with thinner lotions.
 The best time to do this is right after you wash your face.
 If ointments are too greasy for your face, try using them only at night.